How to podcast — A complete guide to starting and growing a podcast

 What you need to make a podcast

-When I spoke to people at the conference, the most widely debated topic was what you need to make a podcast.
+No matter who I talk to in the industry, it still seems the most widely debated topic is what equipment you need to make a podcast.

 At the risk of ticking off the masses on this disputed topic, I’m going to try to be as unbiased as possible and give you a few different options for how to do a podcast.